navhits/semgrep-platform-role-manager/README.md

     * We can think about another automation with Selenium for this.
 But I'd honestly be happy if Semgrep folks just allow the using the regular token.
     * Beyond happy if you just solve the role and audit log problem
 3. Make sure only select folks can run the GitHub workflows or set approvals for these
 4. Make sure to protect the branch where the data will be.
-So only a specific user can make changes to that branch and no one else.
+So only a specific user can make changes to that branch and no one else
+5. Create a GitHub PAT with repo write and workflow permissions.
+Make sure this user is added to the bypass list of the protected branch.
+Its even better if this token is from a non human account.